jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 -----START-----
 --Fastest 100m

--- Due to inacuracies in the gps readings and small distance, results not to be trusted SELECT split_dist, split_time,
+-- Due to inaccuracies in the gps readings and small distance, results not to be trusted SELECT split_dist, split_time,